+Program Requirements Credits

 Bachelor of Arts in Sociology

-Major Requirements Credits

-Total Credit Hours 120.0
+Total Credit Hours 120

+Minimum of 38 credits in the core curriculum required of all students.
+Students who enter as first-time freshmen must take an entering freshman and rising junior assessment to complete core requirements.
 A minimum cumulative GPA of 2.0 in attempted coursework at Fayetteville State University is required for acceptance into the undergraduate degree program in Sociology.
 This restriction does not apply to transfer students.
 Students who wish to be admitted to the Online Degree Completion (ODC) Program must meet the following requirements: complete SOCI 210 or its equivalent and complete all the coursework in the University College Core Curriculum.
 These restrictions do not apply to students in a dual-enrollment arrangement with the Community College System.
 The following core courses must be taken within the department: SOCI 335 And SOCI 350 And SOCI 480.
 Sociology majors must complete a comprehensive departmental examination in the senior year.
 Grade of C or higher is required in all major courses.
 Additionally, a grade of C or higher is required for all courses that are needed for the minor and electives.
 A cumulative GPA of 2.0 or higher is required to graduate from the BA program in Sociology.

-University College Core Curriculum 45.0
+University College Core Curriculum 38

-Freshman Seminar/University Studies 2.0
+Transitional Studies - University Studies 2

-Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110
+Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110 Or UNIV 111

-Critical Thinking 3.0

-PHIL 110

-English Composition 6.0
+Transitional Studies - Life Skills 2

+Select two credits from the following: FINC 100 Or GEOG 110 Or HEED 112 Or PEDU 101 Or PEDU 107 O r PEDU 112 Or PEDU 120 Or PEDU 122 Or PEDU 130 Or PEDU 132 Or PEDU 140

+Communication Skills - Written Communication 3

-ENGL 110 And ENGL 120
+ENGL 110

-Speech 3.0
+Communication Skills - Oral Communication 3

-SPEE 200
+Select one from the following: BADM 215 Or SPEE 200

-Mathematics 6.0
+Information Literacy 3

+ENGL 120

+Reasoning Skills - Critical Thinking 3

+PHIL 110 Or PHIL 220

+Reasoning Skills - Quantitative Reasoning 3

+Select one from the